ATTENDEE INFO

 -

-Ibrahim has a clear emergency protocol — stabilize, assess, and contact Tuolumne County Search and Rescue if evacuation is needed.
+We have a clear emergency protocol — stabilize, assess, and contact Tuolumne County Search and Rescue if evacuation is needed.
 Emergency contacts are collected from every participant at booking.
 If you have a pre-existing medical condition, let us know confidentially in advance so we can be prepared.

 -